saeidamiri1/python_training_platform/docs/book/ch7_decorator/ch7_decorator.md

 print_me("Friend")
 ```

-# Creating Decorators With Optional Arguments
+## Optional Arguments

-The following example show how to run a decorator in a way that
-if the argument is no given, ignore it.
+The following example shows how to define a decorator that ignores the argument if it is not provided.

 ``` python
 def repeat(_func=None, *, num_times=2):